-With your full planning application or AMM (approval of matters specified in conditions) you will need to provide details of:
+Where mitigation is required full planning applications or AMM (approval of matters specified in conditions) must provide details of:

-- a. the proposed development; - b. an existing property to be upgraded which has not already been identified as mitigation for another planning application; - c. phosphorus mitigation calculations include numbers of potential bedrooms of all properties, and methods of drainage (primary/secondary/tertiary treatment plant).
-Treatment plant should conform to BS EN 12566:3 and have demonstrated its phosphorus reduction capabilities.
-You will need to demonstrate that the total phosphorus loading from the existing property can be reduced by at least 125% of the phosphorus loading likely to be generated by the new development (Policy 44) see worked example overleaf
+- a. the proposed development; - b. an existing property to be upgraded which has not already been identified as mitigation for another planning application; - c. phosphorus mitigation calculations include numbers of potential bedrooms1 of all properties, and methods of drainage (primary/secondary/tertiary treatment plant).2 You will need to demonstrate that the total phosphorus loading from the existing property can be reduced by at least 125% of the phosphorus loading likely to be generated by the new development.
+See worked example overleaf.

 Any treatment plant should conform to BS EN 12566:3 and have demonstrated its phosphorus reduction capabilities in accordance with this standard.
 To obtain certification to EN12566,3 plants must undergo rigorous independent testing which results in a documented mean discharge standard.
-The mean standard in the EN12566:3 certificate is a clear and unambiguous assessment of the performance of the plants, and is used in CAR licences for unsampled licenced sewage discharges (i.e. discharges of less than 200 PE).
+The mean standard in the EN12566:3 certificate is a clear and unambiguous assessment of the performance of the plants, and is used in CAR authorisations for unsampled licenced sewage discharges (i.e. discharges of less than 200 PE).
 EN12566:3 is normally used to assess performance against BOD and ammonia, but can also be used to assess performance against total phosphorus.

-- Discharge from all the properties will require authorisation by SEPA under The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) (CAR) who will set discharge limits through licensing.
-The licensing process has a 4 month determination period from the date of application.
-Progressing the CAR applications at the same time as the planning application will ensure an applicant is aware of whether a proposed scheme is capable of being consented under CAR. (see section 11 below). - The discharge limits set by SEPA must be complied with at all times. - Foul water treatment plants need to be frequently maintained to work properly and discharge within the licensed limits.
-Evidence of regular maintenance contracts must be provided as part of the SEPA water use licence. - Sites which will not connect to the Scottish Water Network which have 50>p.e. should contact SEPA at the earliest opportunity as additional investigatory work will be required prior to a discharge licence application being submitted. - In cases of great complexity or uncertainty the Precautionary Principle will be adopted.
+- Discharge from all the properties will require authorisation by SEPA under The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) (CAR) who will set discharge limits through authorisation.
+The authorisation process can have a 4 month determination period from the date of application.
+Progressing the CAR applications at the same time as the planning application will ensure an applicant is aware of whether a proposed scheme is capable of being authorised under CAR. (see section 11 below). - The discharge limits set by SEPA must be complied with at all times. - Foul water treatment plants need to be frequently maintained to work properly and discharge within the authorised limits.
+The treatment system must be maintained so it operates in good working order. - Sites which will not connect to the Scottish Water Network which have >50p.e. should contact SEPA at the earliest opportunity as additional investigatory work will be required before a discharge authorisation application is submitted. - In cases of great complexity or uncertainty the Precautionary Principle will be adopted.
 The assumption being that where there are real threats of damage to the environment, lack of scientific information should not be used as a justification for postponing measures to prevent such damage occurring.